-Our AAT Foundation Certificate in Accounting course is your first step towards a successful accounting and finance career.
+Our AAT Foundation Certificate in Accounting course - (Level 2) is your first step towards a successful accounting and finance career.
 You don’t need any prior experience or qualifications to enrol, making it perfect if you’re just starting out or if you need to bring useful financial knowledge to your current role.

 It’s focused on giving you practical, real-world knowledge of accounting and finance that you can put to use from day one.